davidiommi/Pytorch-Unet3D-single_channel/README.md

 - predict_single_image.py: It launches the inference on a single input image chosen by the user.

 ## Usage
-Modify the init.py to set the parameters and start the training/testing on the data:
+Use first organize_folder_structure.py to create organize the data in the following folder structure Modify the init.py to set the parameters and start the training/testing on the data:

 Folder Structure:

 	.